Rexios80/hds_overlay/README.md

 [Samsung watch app [COMING SOON]]()

+If you would like to test the Samsung watch app, please join the [Discord server](https://discord.gg/FayYYcm) and message me (You need to have a Samsung phone too)

 [Android watch app [COMING SOON]]()

 (As soon as these people let me actually release something)